Is Cancún safe to travel to in 2026? Travel advisories and safety tips

 Drink responsibly.
 Police may arrest you if you’re deemed too drunk in public.
 If you plan on clubbing, exercise the same caution you would at any club (for instance, always monitor your drink and keep it with you at all times).

 Use taxi services like Uber instead of street taxis, especially when outside the Hotel Zone.
-According to the UK Government’s Mexico travel advisory, unlicensed taxi drivers have robbed and assaulted passengers.
+According to the UK Government’s Mexico travel advisory on transportation in Mexico, unlicensed taxi drivers have robbed and assaulted passengers.
 The US State Department also recommends avoiding taxis and suggests instead to use Uber.
 You’ll need an internet connection for this, so you may want to consider getting an eSIM for Mexico.

 Prioritize exploring during daylight hours.
 If venturing out at night, try not to go alone and stick to well lit pedestrian streets.